Sunglasses are a travel essential.

 When traveling you’re going to be outside a lot.
 Travel means sun exposure — especially if you primarily spend your days in the great “Global Travel Belt,” which girdles the middle region of the globe.
 In addition to being annoyingly blinding and uncomfortable, excessive UV exposure can also do your eyes some damage.

-You need a pair of sunglasses.
+You need a pair of glasses.
 There’s no debate here, no way around it.
 So what kind of sunglasses do you get?

 Well, just so they offer UVA and UVB protection and are well-made, not much else really matters.
 But let’s be blunt here: you wear sunglasses on your face.
 Everyone that you’re going to look at is going to see you in them.
 So there is a nagging directive here to get a pair that matches your personality — for better or worse.